d2l-ai/d2l-en/chapter_attention-mechanism/seq2seq-attention.md

                                         enc_valid_len]
 ```

-Use the same hyper-parameters to create an encoder and decoder as the ["Sequence to Sequence"](../chapter_recurrent-neural-networks/seq2seq.md) section, we get the same decoder output shape, but the state structure is changed.
+Use the same hyper-parameters to create an encoder and decoder as in :numref:`chapter_seq2seq`, we get the same decoder output shape, but the state structure is changed.

 ```{.python .input  n=3}
 encoder = d2l.Seq2SeqEncoder(vocab_size=10, embed_size=8,